LuccaHellriegel/ClayMemory/README.md

 Try it: [https://luccahellriegel.github.io/ClayMemory](https://luccahellriegel.github.io/ClayMemory)

+## Controls

+ClayMemory tries to explore a better alternative to using multiple programs and copy-pasting via clipboard, so the controls might take some getting used to.
+Most of the functionality is hinted at via tooltips and it does not hurt to play around.
+Be sure to drop any bugs you notice (+ screenshots, video or detailed description) in the issues.

+### Mouse controls

+- Selecting in the PDF (and letting the left mouse-button go) triggers the Extraction-UI for creating flash cards
+- Right-click in a card text-field while having something selected (see Current Selection-Overlay) triggers the Extraction-UI for the river
+  - It could not be the same as in the PDF, because in the text you might want to select for other reasons than just extraction

 ## Overview

 Flash cards enable two of the most powerful empirically validated studying techniques: active recall and spaced repetition.
 Software like [Anki](https://apps.ankiweb.net/) brilliantly allows its users to study their flash cards everywhere and use algorithms to optimize the repetition intervals for maximum retention.